There are a number of good reasons to become a Vaccines for Children provider.

 - If household-type units are used, store vaccines only in the refrigeration compartment.

-- Remove deli, vegetable and fruit drawers to make room for filled water containers that will help stabilize temperatures.
+- Remove deli, vegetable, and fruit drawers to make room for filled water containers that will help stabilize temperatures.

 - NEVER, under any circumstances, use a dormitory- or bar-style refrigerator/freezer combo.